 Carolyn Spring

-I also have years of experience working in educational settings, supporting adults and young people who are neurodivergent or experiencing social, emotional, and mental health challenges.
-This work reinforced how powerful it can be to be met with consistency, empathy and curiosity — without judgment or pressure to “perform” or change.
+I also have years of experience working in educational settings, supporting adults and young people who are neurodivergent or experiencing social, emotional and mental health challenges.
+This reinforced how powerful it can be to be met with consistency, empathy and curiosity — without judgement or pressure to perform.

 “Part of getting to know yourself is to unknow yourself to let go of the limiting stories you’ve told yourself about who you are so that you aren’t trapped by them, so you can live your life and not the story you’ve been telling yourself about your life.”